intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Convolution-Layers.md

 SpatialFullConvolution is a module that applies a 2D full convolution over an input image.

-The input tensor in `forward(input)` is expected to be either a 4D tensor (`batch x nInputPlane x height x width`) or a 3D tensor (`nInputPlane x height x width`).
+The input tensor in `forward(input)` is expected to be either a 4D tensor (`batch x nInputPlane x height x width`) or a 3D tensor (` nInputPlane x height x width`). output of `forward(input)` is also expected to be a 4D tensor (`batch x outputPlane x height x width`) or a 3D tensor (`outputPlane x height x width`).
 The convolution is performed on the last two dimensions. `adjW` and `adjH` are used to adjust the size of the output image.
 The size of output tensor of `forward` will be :
 ```
   output width  = (width  - 1) * dW - 2*padW + kW + adjW
   output height = (height - 1) * dH - 2*padH + kH + adjH